Chobbes/Rotunda/docs/design.md

   - Smaller sub-tasks can eliminate this problem.
 * If similar, or unwanted tasks are grouped together this can hamper productivity.

+### Default Scheduling Algorithm

+It should be possible to replace the scheduling algorithm with something else if desired, but Rotunda should supply a good default option.
+This scheduler is designed to take advantage of as many desirable qualities as possible.

+Firstly the scheduler must be able to deal with tasks and events which are restricted to certain time slots.
+These are assigned first.

 Work and Breaks
 ---------------